 You have a few different options for capturing your footage.
 You can capture any full-screen application, a specific window, or a foreground window.
 You can also force scaling, capture third-party overlays, and more.
 Click OK to complete.

 Want to add your headshot using an external camera?
 Click the Plus icon under Sources again, but this time, select Video Capture Device.
 Select your camera from the list of options under the Device drop-down and decide on its quality and FPS.
 When finished, click OK.

 With all of the above settings in place and your YouTube channel configured to accept your stream, there’s only one thing to do: Start streaming!
 If you want to start right away, click the Start Streaming button located in the bottom right corner.

-If you’re experiencing issues with your PC’s performance and the resulting stream, you can upload and analyze the OBS log.
-Click Help on the toolbar, then select Log Files in the drop-down menu, followed by Upload Current Log File or Upload Last Log File on a secondary menu.
-A pop-up window appears with a URL to your uploaded log.
-Copy the URL to your clipboard, and then hit OK to finish the process.
+PC performance or internet issues can cause problems with your live stream.
+OBS offers a log that you can upload for review to help diagnose the problem.
+You can access the logs by clicking Help, then select Log Files in the drop-down menu, next choose either Upload Current Log File or Upload Last Log File on the following menu.
+A new window will open, providing you with a URL for the uploaded log file.
+Be sure to copy this URL to your clipboard.
+Select OK to finish the process.

-Next, go to the OBS Log Analyzer and paste the URL into the text box.
-Click the Analyze button to see what is causing your performance and streaming issues.
-For instance, your stream may be choppy because your game’s FPS and/or resolution is set too high on the PC end, overloading the GPU.
+The OBS Log Analyzer will troubleshoot the issues with your stream via the log file you just uploaded.
+Open the analyzer and paste the URL into the text field.
+After you click the Analyze button, the Log Analyzer will review the file and provide feedback on your performance issues and stream quality.
+For instance, your stream may be choppy because your game’s FPS or resolution is set too high on the PC end, overloading the GPU.

 - General performance and encoding issues